Careers360 Logo

 Alveoli Nephron

-(i) Alveoli is the functional unit of the lungs. (ii) Nephron is the functional unit of the Kidneys.
+(i) The alveoli are the functional unit of the lungs. (ii) Nephron is the functional unit of the Kidneys.

 (ii) A lung has about 300 million alveoli. (ii) A kidney has about a million nephrons.

-(iii) Alveoli provides a very large surface for the exchange of gaseous materials to take place. (iii) The Surface are of Nephrons is not very large.
+(iii) Alveoli provide a very large surface for the exchange of gaseous materials to take place. (iii) The Surface area of Nephrons is not very large.

-(iv) The exchange of carbon dioxide and oxygen takes place through alveoli. (iv) The absorption of water, amino acids, sugar molecules etc. take place in the Nephron.
+(iv) The exchange of carbon dioxide and oxygen takes place through alveoli. (iv) The absorption of water, amino acids, sugar molecules etc. takes place in the Nephron.

 Download Ebook - NCERT Class 10 Science: Chapterwise Important Formulas, Diagrams, And Points